-For nearly 20 years, SpongeBob Squarepants has been making superfans out of successive generations of children.
+SpongeBob Squarepants has been making superfans out of successive generations of children for more than two decades.
 What began as a Nickelodeon series has since spawned several massively successful merchandise lines, theme park rides, video games, a pair of feature films (with a third on its way), and even a critically acclaimed Broadway musical featuring original music by David Bowie, Brian Eno, T.I., The Flamin Lips, Steven Tyler and Joe Perry, John Legend, and many more.

-However, while SpongeBob has gone on to rope in an astounding roster of musical talent for its various iterations throughout the years, one band, in particular, served an integral role in the conception and creation of the show: Ween.
+While SpongeBob went on to rope in an astounding roster of musical talent for its various iterations throughout the years, one band in particular, served an integral role in the conception and creation of the show: Ween.

 As Mickey Melchiondo (a.k.a.
 Dean Ween) remembers in a Facebook post marking Hillenburg’s passing,